gmhfx/gmhfx.github.io/README.md

 # gmhfx.github.io

-Github PAGES repository where I can aggregate and publish visualizations and data science projects as I continue to develops the requisite skills.
+Github PAGES repository where I can aggregate and publish visualizations and data science projects as I continue to develop the requisite skills.

 ## Technologies